-While visiting the shop yesterday, I learned that one of my young co-workers, recently back from college, would be teaching an even younger group of students how to cast a fly.
+While visiting the shop recently, I learned that one of my young colleagues, recently back from college, would be teaching an even younger group of students how to cast a fly.
 I’ve always found my friend’s enthusiasm for fishing contagious, his willingness to help others admirable.
 Since I’d worked with him in prior years on the principles of casting, I thought perhaps the moment was right for a brief refresher.
-I grabbed the shop’s practice rod and made several casts—casts where the line rolled out in a wide, sloppy loop, with line tip and leader collapsing in a pile at the end.
+I grabbed the shop’s indoor practice rod and made several casts—casts where the line rolled out in a wide, sloppy loop, with line tip and leader fluttering down and collapsing in a messy pile.
 I asked my friend to analyze and solve this problem, so that my ensuing casts would straighten out.
-(The inability to cast a straight line, on demand, is one of the most common problems in flycasting, afflicting not only beginners but often those of us with many years of experience.
+(The inability to cast a straight line, on demand, is one of the most common problems in flycasting, afflicting not only beginners but often those with many years of experience.
 How to cast a straight line is one of the first things we should all be taught.)

 After thinking it through, my friend concluded that my casting stroke was too long.
 He said I was taking the rod too far behind me on the backcast.
 “What should I do?”, I asked.
 Boldly, he replied, “Stop your backcast at 12:00 o’clock”.
 So I did.
-And my next cast finished by slamming hard into the floor, line tip and leader piling up again, albeit with authority.
+And my next cast finished with the line tip and leader piling up again, but in a different way.
+This time they piled up because they were driven into the floor before the cast had time to straighten out.
 I repeated the cast.
 Same result—my line drove hard into the floor without straightening out.
 I looked at my friend.
 Not expecting this, he seemed unsure exactly how to proceed.